CTA Bus Accidents Too Common in Chicagoland

 While more miles likely means a higher risk of a collision, given the sheer number of people served by CTA buses, it is important to think more carefully about public transit safety measures and to take steps to prevent bus accidents.

 If you or someone you love suffered an injury on a CTA bus, an experienced Chicago public transit accident lawyer can help with your case.
-Contact Woodruff Johnson & Evans today.
+Contact Woodruff Johnson & Evans Law Offices today.